limoka/CoreKeeperMods/PlacementPlus/README.md

 - Place almost any item in lines with length of 2 up to 7.
 To toggle between placement modes use `C` button.
 - Select belts, drills or mechanical arms placement direction before placing anything!
 Use `V` button to select their rotation.
 When placing in lines mode select changes direction pattern instead of axis.
 Hold `Ctrl` to use vanilla placement logic with 1x1 place mode.
 - Change Paint Brush color with a key (By default `V`)
+- Dig ground with shovel in grids of 2x2 up to 7x7 depending on tool tier (Each tier above wood adds 1 to max size).
+- Replace ground tiles while holding `Alt` key.
+Also supports doing so in a grid of 2x2 up to 7x7.

 All Keybinds are rebindable in the options menu!<br/>